nickrunning/docker-test/README_en.md

 ## License

-This project is licensed under **GNU General Public License v3.0**.
+This project is licensed under **MIT License**.
 See the [LICENSE](LICENSE) file for details.

-**Important Note**: This project depends on [LinuxServer.io baseimage-selkies](https://github.com/linuxserver/docker-baseimage-selkies) (GPL-3.0 license), therefore the entire project must comply with GPL-3.0 copyleft requirements.

-### 📜 License Compliance Statement
+### 📜 License Statement

-This project strictly follows open source license requirements:
+- **Project License**: MIT License - A permissive open source license

-1. **Dependency License**: Uses GPL-3.0 licensed `linuxserver/docker-baseimage-selkies` base image
+- **Dependency Note**: This project uses [LinuxServer.io baseimage-selkies](https://github.com/linuxserver/docker-baseimage-selkies) as base image
-2. **Copyleft Effect**: According to GPL-3.0 Section 5, derivative works must adopt the same license
+- **License Compatibility**: Since this project only uses the base image without modifying its source code, following containerized software licensing practices, it can adopt the MIT license
-3. **Source Code Availability**: Complete project source code is publicly available on GitHub: https://github.com/nickrunning/wechat-selkies
+- **Open Source**: Complete project source code is publicly available on GitHub: https://github.com/nickrunning/wechat-selkies
-4. **Distribution Requirements**: Any individual or organization distributing this project must:
-   - Maintain GPL-3.0 license
-   - Provide complete source code access
-   - Retain all copyright notices and license notices

-For more information about GPL-3.0 license, please visit: https://www.gnu.org/licenses/gpl-3.0.html

 ## Disclaimer and Copyright Notice